-A strategy to recover kelp ecosystems from urchin barrens.
+Restoring Norway's underwater forests: A strategy to recover kelp ecosystems from urchin barrens

 We all think about deforestation and the devastating disappearance of forests on land, from the burning of the Amazon to wildfires in southern Europe, Siberia and California.
-But something similar has happened under the ocean completely out of view that destroyed Norway’s kelp forests across an estimated 8400 km2.
+But something similar has happened in the ocean – completely out of view – that destroyed Norway’s kelp forests across an estimated 8400 km2.

 The loss of sea urchin predators led to a population explosion of the green sea urchin, Strongylocentrotus droebachiensis, causing the largest overgrazing events ever observed in the NE Atlantic around the early 1970s.
 Highly productive kelp forests were transformed into desert-like urchin barrens that have persisted for many decades, impeding coastal communities from fully benefitting from the goods and services these habitats provide.